ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 XSD mint matches users who want to borrow against their real-world collateral with whatever lender is willing to offer the most competitive rate, using a sophisticated off-chain offer protocol.

 By default, XSD mint loans have fixed rates **(0% interest rate)** and never expire.
 Borrowers can repay at any time, while XSD mint won't exit.
-Howevery, MXC DAO can trigger a referedum to exit any positions by triggering a Dutch auction to find a new lender at a new rate.
+Howevery, Moonchain DAO can trigger a referedum to exit any positions by triggering a Dutch auction to find a new lender at a new rate.
 If that auction fails, the borrower is liquidated and the XSD mint takes possession of the collateral.

-XSD mint has been implemented by MXC Core Contributors.
-In their implementation, some protocol parameters, such as protocol fees, are controlled by MXC DAO governance.
+XSD mint has been implemented by Moonchain Core Contributors.
+In their implementation, some protocol parameters, such as protocol fees, are controlled by Moonchain DAO governance.

 ## No Oracles